Linear-nonlinear duality for circuit design on quantum computing platforms: The q-PDC concept

 \section{The q-PDC concept}

-There is a fundamental constraint for a possible simulation of a parametric amplifier in terms of a circuit model, namely the non-particle conserving (active) nature of the latter.
-For an arbitrary initial state with $n$ and $m$ photons entering the first and second modes, respectively, the action of a lossless parametric amplifier produces a superposition of states with a constant imbalance between the number of photons, i.e. $n-m$ is constant.
-This implies that we cannot directly construct a unitary $U_{\text{PDC}}$ capable of reproducing the exact matrix elements of a PDC for arbitrary initial two-mode photonic states.
-The reason is simple: since $U_{\text{PDC}}$ does not preserve the total number of photons, any representation must have strictly infinite dimensions.
-Even with this limitation, on the physical level we are not interested in arbitrary matrix elements, but rather in the pair production of entangled photons from the vacuum state, that is
+There is a fundamental constraint for simulating a parametric amplifier within a circuit model: its non–particle-conserving (active) character.
+For an arbitrary initial state with $n$ and $m$ photons entering the first and second modes, respectively, the action of a lossless parametric amplifier produces a superposition of states with a fixed photon-number imbalance, i.e. $n-m$ is conserved.
+This implies that one cannot directly construct a finite-dimensional unitary $U_{\text{PDC}}$ that reproduces the exact matrix elements of a PDC for arbitrary two-mode photonic input states.
+The reason is simple: since $U_{\text{PDC}}$ does not preserve the total number of photons, any faithful representation must act on an infinite-dimensional Hilbert space.